Workers’ Compensation Insurance in Vermont

 Vermont law for workers’ compensation settlements

-A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that cancel a workers’ compensation claim.
+A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that resolves a workers’ compensation claim.
 This benefits both the employee and the employer.

 In Vermont, many workers’ comp claims end in settlements.
-This means the parties to the claim – the injured employee, the company, and the insurer – must agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forgo future payments.
+This means the parties to the claim – the injured employee, the company, and the insurer – must agree on a lump-sum payment in return for the employee (or their survivors) agreeing to forgo future payments.

 There are two basic forms of settlements in Vermont:

-A total lump-sum settlement closes out the entire claim in return for the insurer paying the employee (or person’s survivors) a specific amount of money.
+• A total lump-sum settlement closes out the entire claim in return for the insurer paying the employee (or their survivors) a specific amount of money.

 The Vermont Division of Workers’ Compensation must approve all workers’ compensation settlements.
 All entities must submit a Compromise Agreement (Form 16) with the division, along with a letter detailing the issues in dispute and disclosing how settlement funds will be distributed.

-Once the state approves the settlement, it is final, except in cases of insurer fraud.
+Once the state approves the settlement, it is final.

 Workers’ compensation statute of limitations in Vermont